NOMADIC BACKPACKER

 All the buses have numbers and a suffix.

-The 101A for example doesn't have the same route as the 101B or the 101C or the 101D.
+The 101A, for example, doesn't have the same route as the 101B, the 101C, or the 101D.

-And just because you see the 101A going past in one direction, don't expect it to go past in the other direction across the street
+And just because you see the 101A going past in one direction, don't expect it to go past in the other direction across the street.

 Luckily, I have got the knack for finding the relevant bus stops in many parts of the world.